sthouvenot/HTMLparser-emailer/README.md

 ## Overview
 This Python project is designed to scrape web pages for specific content and send email notifications based on certain conditions.
+It is built with the assumption that Chrome will be used for web scraping and Gmail for sending emails.

 ## Usage